 Successful multiple myeloma treatment depends on a complete and accurate diagnosis.
 Each of our patients receives a thorough evaluation so we can create an individualized plan.
 We diagnose with:

-- Blood and Urine Work: We may take a blood sample to test your complete blood count (CBC), blood chemistry, and other factors.
+Blood and urine lab work: We may take a blood sample to test your complete blood count (CBC), blood chemistry, and other factors.
+In addition, your doctor may recommend 24-hour urine studies to test for certain proteins that may be a sign of this disease.

-- Biopsy: We use a hollow needle to remove a small sample of bone marrow, blood, and bone from the hipbone or breastbone.
-The samples are studied under a microscope and may undergo other Testing, including analysis for genetic changes.
+Bone marrow biopsy: We use a hollow needle to remove a small sample of bone marrow, blood, and bone from the hipbone or breastbone.
+The samples are studied under a microscope and may undergo other testing, including analysis for genetic changes.

 Additional tests may include: